The student-led "Paths of Protest" walking tour, December 2022

 • The potential audiences and impact of the proposed project

-13. When and how will I know if my application has been awarded funding?
+10. When and how will I know if my application has been awarded funding?

-14. If my proposal is funded, do I need to complete a grant report?
+11. If my proposal is funded, do I need to complete a grant report?

 Yes.
-Applicants who receive funding must submit a two-page final report at the end of the funding period (a template will be provided).
+Applicants who receive funding must submit a final report at the end of the funding period (a template will be provided).
 We are also eager for project leads and teams to share their findings and their experiences with each other and with the IHP team.
 Funded leads and teams are therefore required to participate in a collaborative workshop with other funded projects near the conclusion of the funding period.
 As part of the workshop, everyone will make a short presentation on their project and submit presentation materials to the IHP.

-15. What happens if I do not use all of the grant funds?
+12. What happens if I do not use all of the grant funds?

 Any grant funds that are unused by the end of the grant period must be returned to the IHP.

-16. How does the IHP issue grant funding?
+13. How does the IHP issue grant funding?

 Library Resources